woman practicing self love for building confidence and emotional well-being

 • Self-acceptance: Acknowledging your strengths and flaws without judgment.

-• Self-care: Prioritising your physical, emotional, and mental well-being.
+• Self-care: Prioritising your physical, emotional and mental well-being.

 • Self-compassion: Speaking to yourself with warmth rather than criticism.